mehulagg/gitlab/doc/administration/maintenance_mode/behavior.md

 # GitLab behavior in maintenance mode

-This document describes what you can expect from a GitLab instance in maintenance mode.

-In maintenance mode, database writes are disabled at the application level.

-However, some database write actions are allowed, e.g. to allow users to log in and log out and admins are allowed to edit application settings.
+In maintenance mode, most write operations are disabled at the application level.
+This means that GitLab is effectively in a `read-only mode` for all non-administrative users.
+Regular users are still able to login to GitLab, view the interface and perform other read-only operations, such as `git clone` or `git pull`.
+However, there are some exceptions; for example, systems administrators are still able to edit application settings.
 **Visual feedback**

 When maintenance mode is enabled, a banner is displayed at the top of the page.
+The banner can be customized with a specific message.

 An error is displayed when a user tries to perform a write operation that isn't allowed.

+NOTE:
 In some cases the visual feedback from an action could be misleading, e.g. on starring a project, the `Star` button changes to show `Unstar` action, however, this is only the frontend update that does not take into account the failed status of the POST request.
 These visual bugs are to be fixed in follow-up iterations.

 The API will return a 403 or 503 for failed write requests.